-If you’re dreaming of the day you return to the splendor of Europe, this mini-guide to the classic destinations that never go out of style should send your wanderlust soaring.
-The sky is indeed the limit.
+Now that we can return to the splendor of vacationing in Europe, this mini-guide to the classic destinations that never go out of style – welcome back Spain, Germany, France, Italy, Greece and Portugal – will send your wanderlust soaring.
+Passports at the ready, the sky is indeed the limit.

 Ahhh, Spain, the culture, the food, the wine, the festivals, the contagious energy, the beaches, and the beautiful, amorous people.
 It’s hard not to fall in love with Spain and with so much to see and celebrate, listing the highlights is no easy task, but here it goes.
 Starting with Madrid, known for its architecture, and monuments like the Royal Palace laden with frescoes, chic European vibe, trendy Chueca district, endless tapas, wine bars, and nightlife.
 In Barcelona, the capital of Catalonia, explore bustling markets like its famed La Boqueria Market), the Gothic Quarter home to the Cathedral of Barcelona, El Camp Nou (whether you’re a soccer lover or not), and of course, nothing can beat its proximity to Ibiza and the pristine beaches of Playa del Silencio, Costa del Sol, Majorca and Tarifa for windsurfing and whale watching.
 There are also endless charming historical inland towns and villages to explore for a taste of real Spain like Llastres, Frigiliana, San Vicente de la Barquera, and the list goes on.

-Where to stay in Spain: In Barcelona stay at the former historical private palace, Cotton House Hotel to enjoy the boutique-lined Eixample District or Hotel Arts Barcelona for Meditteranean beachside luxury.
+Where to stay in Spain: In Barcelona stay at the chic boutique hotel, Kimpton Vividora to enjoy the historic Gothic Quarter filled with restaurants and boutiques or Hotel Arts Barcelona for Meditteranean beachside luxury.
 In Madrid, Urso Hotel & Spa in the city center is also a stately early 20th-century palace that blends neo-classical architecture with slick modern design.

 Germany has long topped the best destinations in Europe list for its unique culture, deep sense of history and tradition, and trendy modern cities.
 One of the coolest things about Germany is its contrast from the typical wooden houses and beer gardens of Bavaria to the trendy, creative, edgy vibe of Berlin, where you’ll find pulsating nightlife and an incredible Michelin starred culinary scene.
 City hopping is easy thanks to the meticulous Germans and their fast, efficient train system S-Bahn.
 History buffs should head to Dresden for its Baroque architecture and Heidelberg, one of few cities left intact after WWII.
 Munich is also worth a visit for its quintessential Bavarian charm, think lederhosen, Oktoberfest, and the gorgeous Englischer Garten.
 While in Bavaria, be sure to take a drive through Romantic Road to explore medieval towns and some of Germany’s most beautiful castles including Neuschwanstein Castle.